 On stage and in the portraits, the cast members do not strive to represent any particular soldier or nationality.
 Instead, in keeping with the theme of a shared humanity, the actors switch from representing a British soldier, and in the next scene may read the poetry of a Welshman and then recount the words of a German soldier in the next.

-Historically, the truce took place near Ypres between British and German troops when a informal cease fire was followed by songs, exchanges of food, and at least one soccer match broke between trenches of the opposing forces.
+Historically, the truce took place near Ypres between British and German troops when an informal cease-fire was followed by songs, exchanges of food, and at least one soccer match broke between trenches of the opposing forces.
 After the fact, senior officers squelched the news of the Christmas truce and ensured no repeat of the unauthorized fraternization was repeated again during the war.

 The play, by Peter Rothstein with musical arrangements by Erick Lichte and Timothy C. Takach, originally premiered at the Theatre Latté Da in Minneapolis in December 2007 (https://www.youtube.com/watch?v=FSgLOSnFWQ0).

-Tickets are $12-$42 The Playhouse San Antonio is located at 800 West Ashby Place.
-For tickets and more information, visit the All is Calm page on The Playhouse News at http://www.theplayhousesanews.org/all-is-calm/ or call 210-733-7258..
+Tickets are available through The Public Theater of San Antonio.
+The theater is located at 800 West Ashby Place.
+For tickets and more information, visit their website or call 210-733-7258..